link89/selenium-federation/README.md

 # Selenium Federation
-A lightweight alternative to selenium-grid.
+A lightweight alternative to selenium4.

 ## Introduction
-`selenium-federation` is a lightweight solution to set up a cross-platform browser farm that is compatible with `selenium-grid`.
+`selenium-federation` is a lightweight solution to set up a cross-platform browser farm that is 95% compatible with `selenium4`.

+### Selenium 4 Compatibility Highlight
+* CDP proxy

 The followings are the major goals of this project: